-The brand strategy process begins BEFORE the design elements are created and blends them with intangible elements that help you show up to your customers and clients.
+The brand strategy process begins BEFORE the design elements are created and blend them with intangible elements that help you show up to your customers and clients.
 The ultimate goal is to drive brand awareness and loyalty.
 To know you is to love you more and more when a brand strategy is in place.

 ONE: Your Mission and Purpose

 Believe it or not, knowing who you are is key to all branding strategies.
 It’s like the old dating adage – “if you don’t love yourself, how do you expect anyone else to?”
 A bit harsh but still very true.
-And in marketing, it translates into, if you don’t know who you are, how will anyone else?
+And in digital and traditional marketing, it translates into, if you don’t know who you are, how will anyone else?

 A lot of different companies sell the same product.
 For example, I can buy a great candle on Amazon just as easily as I can buy one at TJ Maxx, Target, and even the local store down the street.
 The visual identity of the candle may be similar.
 In fact, it might be the same candle at all of these stores.
 But as a consumer, I never buy candles on Amazon.

 Amazon is undoubtedly the most convenient.
 And it’s often the cheapest.
 But for me, buying candles is more than a quick – prime delivery – fix.
 I enjoy the emotional benefits of lighting a fantastic candle that reminds me of a season or an experience.